 We generally incorporate some bone meal and some nitrogen into the soil before we plant garlic.
 A soil test may be advisable if you are not sure what is required.

 Generally, it is thought that bigger cloves planted will result in a bigger bulb harvested.
-While this does have some merit, there are many factors involved in growing large garlic.
+While this does have some merit, there are many factors involved in growing garlic to a larger size.
 We use the same fertilizer regimen on all our garlic varieties, and while we do not fertilize heavily most of our crop ends up producing large or extra-large bulbs.

 There is a common misconception that only those cloves with intact clove wrappers should be planted.
 This is simply not the case.
 While we do not peel the cloves, there are always a few that do not have clove wrappers, usually because they were double or triple cloves in one wrapper that have been separated.
 The bare cloves do just as well when planted as the ones that have skins.
 Sometimes, we will take a knife and cut apart double or triple cloves that have no obvious cleavage plane, and these garlic grow well also.